Scuba Diving during your holiday on Koh Lanta Island, Thailand

 There is also a very skilled photographer on board who takes nice photos of the diving in general, specific creatures seen during the day and of each diver.
 You can buy your photos at the end of the day to take a memory home with you.
 You can find his contact details together with details about Kon-Tiki dive centre a bit further down.

 Friendly and professional dive staff at Kon Tiki Dive Centre

 My experience is only positive about this day, the diving and Kon-Tiki Diving Center.
 The staff is professional and friendly, having a lot of time available for your pre-dive briefings as well as discussing some fish life or any questions afterwards.
 Around 06.00 pm we got dropped off again at our accommodation where I enjoy the rest of my stay on Koh Lanta.

 Where is Koh Lanta located?

 The islands of Koh Lanta are located in the province of Krabi, at about 100km south-east of Phuket.
 Most travellers stay on Ko Lanta Noi, which is the smaller one of the two biggest islands.
-Ko Lanta Yai, the biggest island, is connect by a bridge with Ko Lanta Noi.
+Ko Lanta Yai, the biggest island, is connected by a bridge with Ko Lanta Noi.
 Therefore you can reach Koh Lanta overland from Krabi international airport.
 You can also take the boat (ferry or speedboat) from Krabi, Phuket, Trang or many of the surrounding islands.
-Krabi however offers the nearest airport to Koh Lanta.
+Krabi, however, offers the nearest airport to Koh Lanta.

 A great alternative if Phi Phi Islands are too crowded for you